How Does A Red Seat Turn Blue? Utah Race Tests Democrats' Strategy To Take The House

 That could lead to some tense intra-party dynamics in the next Congress, on everything from who should lead the Democratic caucus, to how aggressively to investigate the Trump Administration, to what sort of stands to take on must-pass spending bills.

 McAdam's suggestion for navigating all of that, should he end up in Washington: listen.
 "Public policy making is complex.
-It doesn't lend itself to a hashtag, per say," he argued.
+It doesn't lend itself to a hashtag, per se," he argued.
 "Ultimately, solutions are going to come from consensus building."